alvani/cordova-plugin-fcm/README.md

+Changes on this fork:
+- Use FCMPlugin.registerForRemoteNotifications() for registering notification manually.
+It enables the app to control when the notification permission pop up will appear.

 # Google Firebase Cloud Messaging Cordova Push Plugin
 > Extremely easy plug&play push notification plugin for Cordova applications with Google Firebase FCM.